Danieleciu/repository/README.md

 # repository
-creating a branch means copying from a aprticular space
+creating a branch means copying from a a particular space New text